Ephemeral Network-Layer Fingerprinting Defenses

 Most defense studies evaluate against an adversary that can train classification models on defended traffic.
 That is, these studies implicitly assume that an adversary knows which defense targeted users have and how it works.

-Summary: The paper presents a technique for quick generation of unique, per-connection defenses for the Maybenot framework, which removes the website fingerprinting adversary’s typically assumed advantage of being able to train on traffic with the same defense as a targeted user.
+Description: The paper presents a technique for quickly generating unique, per-connection defenses for the Maybenot framework, removing the adversary’s usual advantage of being able to train on defended traffic.
 This is essentially an application of Kerckhoffs’s principle to traffic analysis defenses, where defenses are treated as secret keys.
 Simulations indicate that ephemeral defenses work well in multiple scenarios (website fingerprinting, video fingerprinting, and circuit handshakes in Tor) and can achieve reasonable trade-offs between protection and overhead.
 Also, ephemeral defenses need not be tightly bound to any specific attack, situation, or network conditions.